SuiKaze/cpkaudiomixer/README.md

 # Description:
-With this tool you can extract and change the audio of *.cpk videos (Cinepack) from Tomb Raider and Rayman games FMV videos for Sega Saturn.
-It only supports videos with uncompressed audio.
+__CPK Audio Mixer__: With this tool you can extract and change the audio of *.cpk videos (Cinepak) from Tomb Raider and Rayman games FMV videos for Sega Saturn.
+It __only__ supports videos with uncompressed audio.

 Application available in: English, Spanish, Italian and Portuguese.